neopaf/seene-uploader/README.md

 See some of results: http://seene.co/search/seenes/?q=synthetic

-TODO: AUTHORIZATION PART IS NOT READY YET, CONTACT ME IF YOU WANT TO FIND OUT YOUR ID.
+TODO: AUTHORIZATION PART IS NOT READY YET, CONTACT ME IF YOU WANT TO FIND OUT seene_token.
-(I do not yet know how to convert your_seene_nick to necessary id)
+Still hesitating if it's allright just to publish it.

 ## Usage
 Create your model (scene.oemodel + poster.jpg).